AvidGameFan/PhotoComp/README.md

 ### Opening images

 Click **📁 Open Folder** in the toolbar and choose a folder containing JPEG or PNG images.
 Images are loaded in EXIF date order (oldest first).
 The left panel starts at the first image and the right panel starts at the second.
+You can also drag and drop a folder onto the window, or drop a single image file to open its folder and jump to that image.

 ### Navigating